clk-project/clk/README.md

 - aliases
 - and more...

-click-project is a very *opinionated framework*, and is meant to be *batteries included*, meaning we gathered all the stuff we wanted while creating various commands.
-Dogfooding in mind, the developers are extensive users of click-project.
+clk is a very *opinionated framework*, and is meant to be *batteries included*, meaning we gathered all the stuff we wanted while creating various commands.
+Dogfooding in mind, the developers are extensive users of clk.
 They like it and when something feels wrong, they just change it.

 # Quick start

-Install with `curl -sSL https://raw.githubusercontent.com/click-project/click-project/master/install.sh | bash` or `python3 -m pip install click-project`
+Install with `curl -sSL https://raw.githubusercontent.com/clk-project/clk/master/install.sh | bash` or `python3 -m pip install clk`

 Now, the `clk` tool is available in `~/.local/bin/`, if that directory is not already in your path, use `export PATH="${PATH}:${HOME}/.local/bin"`

-Let's play with this tool to have a feeling of what click-project is about.
+Let's play with this tool to have a feeling of what clk is about.

 Install the completion with `clk completion --case-insensitive install` and start a new shell to take advantage of it.